Georg Michalsen: Italy

 Following the armistice between Fascist Italy and the Allies, now SS-Gruppenführer Globočnik on 13 September 1943 was promoted to the newly created post of Higher SS and Police Leader (HSSPF) in the Operational Zone of the Adriatic Littoral, with headquarters in Trieste.
 He brought along several of his trusted underlings, including Michalsen, Höfle and Lerch.
 In Trieste, Michalsen worked in the HSSPF headquarters staff, as head of the personnel section.
 He was also involved in fighting partisans in Istria and led the SS and police forces in a number of Italian cities, first in Fiume (today, Rijeka), later in Pola (today, Pula).
 Finally, on 27 October 1944, he was officially given the post of SS and Polizeigebietkommandeur (Police Area Commander) in Trieste, which was the site of the Risiera di San Sabba, a concentration and transit camp where it is estimated that over 3,000 persons were killed.

-Postwar life and prosecution
+Post-war life and prosecution

 After the end of the war in Europe, Michalsen was captured on 31 May 1945 together with Globočnik, Höfle and Lerch on an alpine pasture (Möslacher Alm) near the Weissensee Lake in Carinthia.
 In British captivity, he passed himself off as an ordinary soldier in the Waffen-SS.
-Released in 1947, he moved to Hamburg and resumed a career as an accountant.
+Released in 1948, he moved to Hamburg and resumed a career as an accountant.
 After being tracked down in a nationwide search by the Central War Crimes Commission, he was arrested on 24 January 1961.
 He was put on trial in Hamburg Regional Court on 5 December 1973 and, on 25 July 1974, was convicted of being an accomplice to murder and sentenced to twelve years in prison.
 On 22 May 1979, he was released from prison.
 He died in Hamburg on 21 May 1993.